What is a Relational Database Management System?

 An SQL query is how you access the data.
 SQL stands for Structured Query Language.

 Using an SQL query, you can create and delete, or modify tables, as well as select, insert, and delete data from existing tables.
+(Learn more about SQL performance tuning).

 Benefits of Relational Databases